 Status Code FAILURE_AID_LIST_NOT_STORED indicates that the AID assignment operation has failed.
 The non-AP MLD has not stored any AID in the AID list.

 NOTE 1—A CPE non-AP MLD that successfully stores the AID list is not required to respond with an AID Assignment Response frame.

-A CPE AP MLD shall generate and send new AID values periodically.
+(#132)

-Before the end of the NE epochs, the CPE AP MLD shall generate a new list of AID values and send a new AID Assignment frame with the new AID List element to the non-AP CPE MLD.
+Before the end of all the epochs indicated in the Number Of Epochs field(#133), the CPE AP MLD shall generate a new list of AID values and send a new AID Assignment frame with the new AID List element to the non-AP CPE MLD.

-The CPE AP MLD may, at any point in time, generate a new AID List and send a new AID Assignment frame with the new AID List element to the non-AP CPE MLD.
-At latest the CPE AP MLD shall send a new AID List before the end of the NE epochs.
+The CPE AP MLD may(#96) generate a new AID list(#603) and send a new AID Assignment frame with the new AID List element to the non-AP CPE MLD. (#827, #97)

-If the SE field of the AID List indicates an epoch for which an AID has been already assigned, the AIDs in the AID List shall override the previously assigned AIDs beginning from the epoch number value indicated by the received SE field of the AID List element.
+If the Start Epoch (#133) field of the AID List element(#604) indicates an epoch for which an AID has been already assigned, the AIDs in the AID List shall override the previously assigned AIDs beginning from the epoch number value indicated by the received Start Epoch(#133) field of the AID List element.

-Upon AID assignment failures, the CPE AP MLD may repeat the AID assignment operation.
+Upon AID assignment failure(#605), the CPE AP MLD may repeat the AID assignment operation.
 Upon subsequent failures, the CPE AP MLD may request the CPE non-AP MLD to join a different EDP group.

-If a CPE non-AP MLD has no available AID during next epoch, the CPE non-AP MLD should continue to operate with other epoch specific FA and send an AID Assignment Response frame with Status Code set to NO_ASSIGNED_AID to request AP to new AID value assignment.
-If the CPE AP MLD receives such a frame, the AP MLD shall send an AID Assignment frame to the non-AP MLD and assign AIDs for the coming epochs.
+If a CPE non-AP MLD has no available AID during the (#606)next epoch, the CPE non-AP MLD should (#607, #608)operate with the rest of the (#606) FA parameter set and send an AID Assignment Response frame with Status Code set to NO_ASSIGNED_AID to request the AP a new AID value assignment (#606).
+If the CPE AP MLD receives such a frame, the AP MLD shall assign AIDs for the coming epochs to the non-AP MLD and (#609)send an AID Assignment frame to it. (#609)

-If a CPE non-AP MLD has no available AID during an epoch, due to failures in AID assignment operations, the AP MLD shall disassociate the CPE non-AP MLD.
+If a CPE non-AP MLD has no available AID during an epoch, due to repeated (#610) failures in AID assignment operations, the AP MLD shall disassociate the CPE non-AP MLD.